adatamonk/win10cleaner/README.md

 ## Modifications
 I encourage people to fork this project and comment out things they don't like!
 Here is a list of normal things people change:
 - Uninstalling OneDrive (This is on in my script)
-- Installing Adobe, Chocolatey, Notepad++, MPC-HC, and 7-Zip
+- Installing Chocolatey, MPC-HC, and 7-Zip

 Comment any thing you don't want out...
 Example: